rautanen-io/netbox-panorama-configpump-plugin/README.md

 ## Sponsorship

 If you find this plugin useful and want to sponsor ongoing development or integrate NetBox‑driven configuration for switches and routers, please [contact us](https://www.rautanen.io).
 We also provide ConfigPumps for Cisco and Arista switches and routers.

+## Disclaimer

+This plugin is developed and maintained by independent contributors.
+It is not an official Palo Alto Networks product, nor is it affiliated with, endorsed, or supported by Palo Alto Networks in any way.
+Use at your own discretion.